 There were 21 people on board the helicopter that "executed a hard landing", a statement from the United States Forces Korea said.

 "The crew is from the 31st Marine Expeditionary Unit and is stationed in Okinawa, Japan," it added.

 Tensions have been high on the Korean peninsula since North Korea conducted its third underground nuclear test on 12 February, which resulted in sanctions from the UN.

-Talks between Mr Obama and Ms Park would touch on "continued co-operation on denuclearisation of the Korean peninsula and countering the North Korean threat," a statement from the White House on Monday said.
+In May, the scheduled talks between Mr Obama and Ms Park would touch on "continued co-operation on denuclearisation of the Korean peninsula and countering the North Korean threat," a statement from the White House on Monday said.

 "They will also review the progress made in strengthening our economic ties and in enhancing and modernising bilateral security co-operation," the statement added.